-What some specifications, in particular the HTTP specification, refer to as a representation is referred to in this specification as a resource.
+What some specifications, in particular the HTTP specifications, refer to as a representation is referred to in this specification as a resource.
 [HTTP]

 A resource's critical subresources are those that the resource needs to have available to be correctly processed.
 Which resources are considered critical or not is defined by the specification that defines the resource's format.

-To ease migration from HTML to XML, UAs conforming to this specification
+To ease migration from HTML to XML, user agents conforming to this

 http://www.w3.org/1999/xhtml namespace, at least for the purposes of the DOM and